Cassell (publisher): History

 John Cassell (1817–1865), who was in turn a carpenter, temperance preacher, tea and coffee merchant, finally turned to publishing.
 His first publication was on 1 July 1848, a weekly newspaper called The Standard of Freedom, advocating religious, political, and commercial freedom.
 The Working Man's Friend became another popular publication.
 In 1849 Cassell was dividing his time between his publishing and his grocery business.

-In 1851, his expanding interests led to his renting part of La Belle Sauvage, a London inn that had been a playhouse in Elizabethan times.
+In 1851, his expanding interests led to his renting part of La Belle Sauvage, a London inn that had been a playhouse in Elizabethan times, leading to the adoption of an image of La Belle Sauvage (Pocahontas) as the company's colophon.
 The former inn was demolished in 1873 to make way for a railway viaduct, with the company building new premises behind.
+The company came to occupy all the properties within Belle Sauvage Yard, a location known colloquially by employees simply as "The Yard".
+In 1905 a Masonic lodge was formed exclusively for Cassells staff members and directors, and it was named La Belle Sauvage Lodge.

-Thomas Dixon Galpin who came from Dorchester in Dorset and George William Petter who was born in Barnstaple in Devon were partners in a printing firm and on John Cassell's bankruptcy in June 1855 acquired the publishing company and Cassell's debts.
+Thomas Dixon Galpin, who came from Dorchester in Dorset, and George William Petter, who was born in Barnstaple in Devon, were partners in a printing firm and on John Cassell's bankruptcy in June 1855 acquired the publishing company and Cassell's debts.
 Between 1855 and 1858 the printing firm operated as Petter and Galpin and their work was published by W. Kent & Co.

 John Cassell was relegated to being a junior partner after becoming insolvent in 1858, the firm being known as Cassell, Petter & Galpin.
 With the arrival of a new partner, Robert Turner, in 1878, it became Cassell, Petter, Galpin & Company.
 Galpin was the astute business manager.

-Petter retired in 1883 and the company then became Cassell and Company, Ltd. "The company expanded well until 1888, when Petter died, Galpin retired from managing directorship, and Turner became chairman."
+Petter retired in 1883 and the company then became Cassell and Company, Ltd. The company expanded well until 1888, when Petter died, Galpin retired from managing directorship, and Turner became chairman.